 Our building was officially dedicated on September 16, 1972.
-Herb Mills’ friend and the international president of the World Wildlife Fund, Prince Bernhardt of the Netherlands Holland was the keynote speaker
+Herb Mills’ friend and the international president of the World Wildlife Fund, Prince Bernhard of The Netherlands was the keynote speaker

-Prince Bernhardt’s words at the dedication were indeed prescient:
+Prince Bernhard’s words at the dedication were indeed prescient:

 “The output of this institute in years to come should greatly improve the quality of life for all who live and vacation here and for many, many others as well.
 Research carried out here should help restore and increase the productivity of this important estuarine complex and set a pattern for other coastal areas.”

 After a few years, however, the Institute and Lehigh parted company amicably.
-The late Marion Glaspey, a shy but very determined woman, who succeeded Herb Mills as Chairman of the Board, guided the Institute for several difficult years as the Institute struggled to become a self-sustaining, independent identity, and garner and maintain the kind of financial support that is vital to any nonprofit organization.
-In addition to being totally dedicated to the Institute, Marion was a talented artist and photographer, teaching classes in both subjects, and–most significantly–she was a passionate gardener.
-(She’s the “Marion” for whom our Marion’s Garden is named.)
+The late Marion Glaspey, a shy but very determined woman, succeeded Herb Mills as Chairman of the Board and guided the Institute for several difficult years as the Institute struggled to become a self-sustaining, independent entity, and garner and maintain the kind of financial support that is vital to any nonprofit organization.
+In addition to being totally dedicated to the Institute, Marion was a talented artist and photographer, teaching classes in both subjects, and–most significantly–she was a passionate gardener (she’s the “Marion” for whom our Marion’s Garden is named).
 She remained on our Board of Trustees until her death in 2000.

 Through Marion’s leadership and that of her successors, the Institute has evolved to become a leader in coastal environmental education, research, and conservation.
 At present the Institute is supported almost entirely by funds from private sources, receiving only an occasional government grant for a special project.